 During fiscal year 2022, we announced plans to expand our CDMO service offerings into viral vector development and manufacturing services for the rapidly growing cell and gene therapy ("CGT") market.
-This expansion consisted of a two-phased approach to the construction of a world-class, single purpose-built CGT development and CGMP manufacturing facility in Costa Mesa, California (the "CGT Facility").
+This expansion consisted of a two-phased approach to the construction of a world-class CGT development and CGMP manufacturing facility in Costa Mesa, California (the "CGT Facility").
 In June 2022, we completed the first phase with the opening of our new analytical and process development laboratories.
 In October 2023, we completed the second phase with the build out of CGMP manufacturing suites, as scheduled.
-The newly launched CGMP manufacturing suites are currently undergoing final environmental monitoring and performance qualification.
+In January 2024, we marked the completion of our CGT facility by hosting a grand opening of the newly completed CGMP manufacturing suites.